- Location: California

 - Application for Temporary Branch Location

-- Statement of Lost, Stolen, or Surrendered Special Plates
+Report or Replace Lost, Stolen, or Surrendered Occupational License Special Plates

 Changing the Dealership

-The California DMV has prepared a page with links to all of the information and forms you will need in order to make changes in your dealership such as a new franchise, additional plates, and other dealership changes.
+The California Department of Motor Vehicles (DMV) has prepared a page with links to all of the information and forms you will need in order to make changes in your dealership such as a new franchise, additional plates, and other dealership changes.
 For example: